soworksl2/noblivion_specification/specs/datetime_and_datetimes_functions_format.md

 nov -> first day of month of november dec -> first day of month of december

-they should be specified as the end of the step.

-you can imagine the step as a finger moving the steps specified and marking the datetime. when there are no more steps specified it start moving with the specified steps again from the start until the stop is reached.
+you can imagine the step as a finger moving the steps specified starting from start and marking the datetime where it stop over. when there are no more steps specified it start moving with the specified steps again from the start until the stop is reached.

 a '.' at the end of a time specifier can be interpreted as only move the finger but do not mark anything.

-a ',' at the end can be interpreted as move the finger and mark the datetime under the finger but then return to the position you was before.
+a '!' at the end of a time specifier can be interpreted as move the finger and mark the datetime under the finger but then return to the position you was before.

+a '?' at the end of a time specifier is interpreted as 'if you are already in the datetime specifier that you wanna move to, you simple keep there' example if you use '1wf' and the finger is already in friday it will move to the next friday, '1wf?' will keep there and '2wf?' will act the same as '1wf'. this can be specified together with '.' or '!'

 some examples using datetime functions: